danigr99/TourCMS_API_PHP/README.md

 I have been separated the part of the code in HTML that shows the information that I consume from the API from the rest of the code, to improve the reading of the code, and do it more clean and improve the performance.

+Some tours shown in the final result have regions that doesn't math with the region that should be [ES], but the code has been made to show only the results that belong to [ES] country.